-You can track the status of your claim anytime through the app or your active online account.
+You can track the status of your claim anytime through the mobile app or your account online.
 You can also submit supporting documents and add and view payment details.

 Decision

 Once the Insurer makes a decision on your claim, they'll let you know in writing and confirm any amount payable as well as any requirements to commence payments.